5 Things You Should Know Before Visiting Nepal

 If you are planning your trip to along the popular routes such as Everest Base Camp, Annapurna Circuit, Annapurna Sanctuary, Langtang trekking… etc, you can find pure drinking water everywhere.
 Local shops and guest houses mostly selling bottled drinking water and some villages offer purified water stations (especially in Annapurna region) where you can fill up water bottles for $0.50 and save on the plastic.

 The lodges recognize the guesthouses along the route and the tea-shop sells bottled water.
 Typically charge cost US$1 per liter bottle on average.
-Travelling in a tight budget? lets buy water filters and water purification tablets.
-If you are hiking into the remote area as a tent camp basis? we company provides you boiled water.
+Traveling in a tight budget? let’s buy water filters and water purification tablets.
+If you are hiking into the remote area as a tent camp basis? we company provides you with boiled water.

 We recommend you to bring two bottles of 1-liter water bottles or a large hydration bladder to be filled up at the campsite.
 Hot water bottles are also nice for keeping you warm at night Tented camping.

 02. Local guides and porters

 Wherever you go for trekking in Nepal, Local guide and porters are necessary in terms of safety and effective trip guidance.
 Having guide and porters even in popular trek routes like Everest Base Camp and Annapurna treks are recommended to save yourself from unforeseen circumstances.

 However, don’t want the added expense?
 Then be ready to possibly carry a heavy pack, book your own guest houses – rooms, maybe get off route.
 The trails in these areas are not fairly marked and there are not plenty of other trekkers on these routes if help is needed.
 Local guides can add a sense of connection and understanding to an area and by using porters you will need only to carry a day pack of around 12 to 15 pounds.